marioaburto10/react-venue-finder/README.md

-# nyt-react
+# Find a Venue Near You
-New York Times Web App made with the MERN (MongoDB, Express, React, and Node) Stack
+This Web App is made with the MERN (MongoDB, Express, React, and Node) Stack.
+It uses React Router for front end routing, ES6, and Bootstrap styling.